ethanhou99/deduplicator/DeDuplicator/src/readme.txt

 * Right click on the Deduplicator on right bar -> Open Module Settings -> Language Level and change it to level 8 (not quite sure why it's not a default setting but that's what I figured out using lab computer)

-* Passing args in intellij in Run -> Edit Configurations -> Program Arguments By now only support two kinds of operation which are -addFile and -retrieveFile
+* Passing args in intellij in Run -> Edit Configurations -> Program Arguments.
+  By now only support two kinds of operation which are -addFile and -retrieveFile

 * Args example & attentions: